PorridgePi/WRO-FE-2023/docs/Documentation.md

 The chassis was designed to use articulated steering, which allowed for larger steering angles while keeping the steering mechanism relatively simple.
    ![../attachments/articulated-steering.png](../attachments/articulated-steering.png)

+i mean the current design is articulated steering just that basically one side has nothing

+and the other wise has the rest of the bot like in b is shows it being split in the middle but in ours its basically split at the servo and theres almost nothing on the other side

 The baseplate, upper plate, and PCB were designed to be connected via M3 standoffs, which allowed for flexibility in adjusting the height, and made swapping components easier.

 # 3. Power and Sense

 ## Power

+2. Power passes through a 5V regulator before being distributed to the servo, sensors and Raspberry Pi Pico used as a microcontroller.

 - 12V LiPo battery powers:
     - Motor driver to supply power to the single motor
     - Voltage regulator that outputs 5V with a maximum sustained current of 4A